jest-community/vscode-jest/README.md

     "partially-covered": "rgba(235, 198, 52, 0.4)",
   }
 ```
+### Understand the coverage overlay
+Depends on the formatter you choose, there are 3 types of coverage you might see in your source code, distinguished by colors:
+- "covered": if the code is covered.
+Marked as <span style="color:green">"green"</span> by default.
+- "not-covered": if the code is not covered.
+Marked as <span style="color:red">"red"</span> by default.
+- "partially-covered": Usually this mean the branch (such as if, switch statements) only partially tested.
+Marked as <span style="color:yellow">"yellow"</span> by default.
+  - _Please note, istanbuljs (the library jest used to generate coverage info) reports switch branch coverage with the first "case" statement instead of the "switch" statement._
 ## Inspiration

 I'd like to give a shout out to [Wallaby.js](https://wallabyjs.com), which is a significantly more comprehensive and covers a lot more editors, if this extension interests you - check out that too.